nitindxt/NodeJsProjects/File System Organizer/readme.md

 2. Display all available commands through **Help** attribute.

 3. **Categorizing** all types of files present in sourcePath and moving them to destinationPath's directory and **organizing** them according to their file extensions in appropriate directories.
-Like moving all .jpg,.jpeg files to **"pictures"** directory likewise .pdf,.docs files to **"documents"** directory etc.
+Like moving all .jpg , .jpeg files to **"pictures"** directory likewise .pdf,.docs files to **"documents"** directory etc.